-It started with a subtle and twisted suggestion that God is overly restrictive in His demands.
+It started with a subtle suggestion that God is overly restrictive in His demands.
 It moved next to a blatant denial of the stated consequences of disobedience to God.
 It was couched in what has been called the suspicion of eden — that the good life is outside of the will of God not within it.

 In the predictable pattern of sin, Eve saw what was forbidden, desired it, took it and gave it (Genesis 3:6).
 The ongoing generational consequences of this original act of rebellion have been both predictable and disastrous! (see: Genesis 3-4; Romans 5:12ff.).

-These seven consequences correspond directly with the human story from our beginning to this day.
+These seven consequences correspond directly with the human story to this very day.

 - Physiological: death, decay, sickness and suffering (Gen. 3:17-19; Rom.
 5:12; 8:19-22)